ivanwasabi/travel-agency-website/README.md

 4. Change the paths to pictures and pages (if necessary)

 The site contains a registration form and a login.
 There is also an admin panel.
+You can write comments, and also send a letter to the mail for feedback.

 ![HTML](https://img.shields.io/badge/-HTML-239120?logo=html5&logoColor=white)